-Graphite has been growing in popularity in recent years as its applications as a battery mineral are realised, and as the popularity of electric vehicles grows around the world.
+Graphite has been growing in popularity in recent years as its applications as a battery mineral are realised and as the popularity of electric vehicles grows around the world.

-The Australian government is cognizant of this development, reporting that it is confident interest in the mineral will not only remain high, but will increase as time goes on.
+The Australian government is aware of this development, reporting that it is confident interest in the mineral will not only remain high, but will increase as time goes on.
 In fact, graphite is classified by the nation's government as a critical mineral, and the country has dedicated significant resources to researching market gaps and opportunities available.

 Graphite in Australia: Potential producers

 The government has identified five projects between Western Australia and South Australia that have the potential to bring Australia to the table when it comes to production.